Motorists and dog walkers are being warned that the deer mating season, also known as the rutting or breeding season, has begun.

 During the rutting season male deer can become highly aggressive as they attempt to fight off rivals to attract female deer.
 This makes them less aware of dangers around them, such as cars and bikes on the roads.

-“Accidents on the roads involving deer increase at this time of year and motorists should take extra care when driving though the forest and rural parts of the district” says Councillor Sam Kane, Portfolio Holder for Safer, Greener and Transport.
+“At this time of year its especially important for motorists to take extra care when driving through the forest and rural parts of the district” said Councillor Sam Kane, Portfolio Holder for Safer, Greener and Transport.

-“The rutting season has begun and goes on until late November.
 Deer are particularly active at dawn and dusk.
-Unfortunately this coincides with commuting hours which are often the busiest times of the day on our roads.”
+Unfortunately this coincides with commuting hours which are often the busiest times of the day on our roads.

 “Deer are pack animals and often move in groups, if you see one, others are likely to follow.
 They can appear without warning and present a greater risk than other wildlife because of their large size.”